NervanaSystems/ngraph/doc/sphinx/source/index.rst

 ########

-Welcome to the documentation site for nGraph™, an open-source C++ library and command-line suite for the :abbr:`Deep Learning (DL)` ecosystem.
-Our goal with this project is to empower algorithm designers, data scientists, framework architects, software engineers, and others with the means to make their work :ref:`portable`, :ref:`adaptable`, and :ref:`deployable` across the most modern :abbr:`Machine Learning (ML)` hardware available today: optimized Deep Learning compute devices.
+Welcome to the documentation site for nGraph™, an open-source C++ library and runtime / compiler suite for the :abbr:`Deep Learning (DL)` ecosystem.
+Our goal with this project is to empower algorithm designers, data scientists, framework architects, software engineers, and others with the means to make their work :ref:`portable`, :ref:`adaptable`, and :ref:`deployable` across the most modern :abbr:`Machine Learning (ML)` hardware available today: optimized Deep Learning computation devices.

 .. figure:: graphics/ngraph-ecosystem.png
    :width: 650px